Is My Writing Good Enough?Sep 17, 2020

 A problem for occasional writers, with novels in the drawer for many years, is that over time the author develops so many, they conflict and cause confusion on the page!
 Time to re-boot, and to that end we would recommend The Ninety Day Novel course to create a newly ambitious vision of the story.
 Ambition of this kind eschews side stories and backstory, throws out the kitchen sink and focuses on the all-important change and moral growth of the main character.

 When we start work with our writers, we ask them about their intentions, both as an author and personally.
 What do you want from the writing?
 From your career as an author?
 What are your intentions for the book?
 What do you want to show or prove here?

 We make a pact to do our damnedest.
-You’re the author, you get to play God in this one part of your life butI'll always have your best interests at heart.
-Your ambition.
+You’re the author, you get to play God in this one part of your life but we will always have your best interests at heart, and your ambition.

 I used to be very ambitious, I suppose that sweet deluded state was helpful to me once.

 Here’s me on record, interviewed by Time Out in 2006.